rauburtin/pysftpproxy/README.md

 * Insert some data in the Redis database, look at the examples directory

-Here, we just simulate the remote server as the localhost and the remote port to 22
+Here, we just simulate the remote server as the localhost and the remote port as the standard SSH Port (22)

 * Start the sftp proxy server
 ```Shell